0xEigenLabs/eigencc/docs/overview.md

 ### How it work

-1. EigenCC issues a key pair, seals the private key on the disk, then distributes the public key to every participants;
+1. EigenCC issues a key pair, seals the private key on the disk, then distributes the public key to each relevant client;

 2. Client generates an AES key to encrypt it's secret, then encrypt the AES key by public key from step 1;